lottadot/Changelogkit/README.md

 ### Description

-This will be an Swift Framework for simple change log analysis.
+This is a macOS Swift Framework for simple change log analysis.
+It is used by [JiraTools](https://github.com/lottadot/jiratools) and and [ChangelogParser](https://github.com/lottadot/ChangelogParser).

+### Install

+Use Carthage to install.

 #### Changelog Format